jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 1. TLS Server certificates are provisioned on the appropriate TLS Server.

-2. All TLS Server certificates, and private keys are loaded into the middlebox.
+2. All TLS Server certificates and private keys are loaded into the middlebox.

 3. The TLS client negotiates a TLS session with the middlebox.